 Western Carolina University 2020.
 Accounting major, finance minor.
-A boss at statistics.
-I can throw a driver about 450 feet.
-Sometimes, on a good day a little further that.
+I can throw a max of 500 feet.

 My top ten

 #6.
 North Georgia Canopy Tours